 Commercial Terms

 The terms described in this document have been created to reflect anticipated ownership structure, operating characteristics and pricing terms.
-ENA would provide Firm natural gas deliveries at the Delta-Persons plantgate.
+ENA would provide firm natural gas deliveries at the Delta-Persons plantgate.
 To compensate for the capital costs associated with the construction of the pipeline lateral ENA, or an affiliate company, would propose a monthly demand charge.
 Given the uncertainty associated with the future capacity factors at the plant, ENA would also propose an index gas supply with a “sell-back” provision that will simplify volume management.
 ENA would further propose that Delta put in place a derivatives trading agreement with ENA which will provide a vehicle to manage commodity price exposures over the life of the transaction.

 Contract Term